CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche focused specifically on incident response playbook creation and documentation.
-The combination of NIST/SANS frameworks, SOAR integration, and playbook-specific artifacts like decision trees and RACI matrices makes it clearly distinguishable from general security or documentation skills.
+The combination of NIST/SANS frameworks, SOAR integration, and playbook-specific terminology makes it very unlikely to conflict with other security or documentation skills.

 3 / 3